Stephanie Kay Nutrition

 • 1 1/2 cups Arborio or short-grain rice, dry

-• 1 tablespoon sage, dried or freshly minced
+• 1 tablespoon sage, freshly minced

 • 1/4 teaspoon nutmeg, ground